Inevitabby/notes/ABOUT.md

 - [`pandoc`](https://pandoc.org): Universal document converter.
 Converts the Markdown to HTML.
 	* A modified version of the [template.html](https://github.com/jgm/pandoc-templates/) file Pandoc uses to convert Markdown to HTML is used to easily plug in new CSS, JS, and HTML without fiddling with Pandoc options.
-- [Codeberg Pages](https://codeberg.page/): Codeberg lets you host static websites from Git repositories on Codeberg.
+- [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/): GitLab lets you host static websites from Git repositories on GitLab.
 - [`awk`](https://en.wikipedia.org/wiki/AWK): Used for the crackpot HTML minifier.
 - [`PlantUML`](https://plantuml.com/): Tool to create diagrams from plain text.
-	* A simple Lua filter ([`plantuml.lua`](https://codeberg.org/Inevitabby/notes/src/branch/pages/.util/plantuml.lua)) is used to replace all convert all embedded PlantUML into embedded SVGs.
+	* A simple Lua filter ([`plantuml.lua`](https://gitlab.com/inevitabby/notes/-/blob/pages/.util/plantuml.lua?ref_type=heads)) is used to replace all convert all embedded PlantUML into embedded SVGs.

 **Gentoo Packages**